libratom/libratom/README.md

 (venv) user@host:~$ ratom entities -pv --spacy-model xx_ent_wiki_sm /path/to/PST-or-mbox-file-or-directory
 ```

 The tool will optimize the number of jobs that may be run concurrently on your system by default, using all available processor cores.
-To limit the number of jobs that may be run concurrently, use the -j flag.
+To manually set the number of jobs that may be run concurrently, use the -j flag.
 The following example sets the number of concurrent jobs to 2:

 ```shell
 (venv) user@host:~$ ratom entities -pv -j 2 /path/to/PST-or-mbox-file-or-directory